Wellstar gives patients access to state-of-the-art radiation therapy for personalized cancer treatments to fight many different types of cancer.

+This technology delivers very high precision dosages with flexible treatment options including the capability to change the size and shape of beams to mimic the tumor shape and minimize exposure to surrounding healthy tissue.
 This precision external beam radiation therapy tailors treatments to patients with high definition digital accelerators to ensure high quality treatment.
 The volumetric modulated arc therapy beam is continuously aimed at the tumor as the machine rotates around the patient, which increases patient comfort.

-One of our newest surgical advancements is the addition of intraoperative radiotherapy (IORT) for patients who are candidates for breast-preserving surgery.
+Intraoperative Radiotherapy (IORT)One of our newest surgical advancements is the addition of intraoperative radiotherapy (IORT).
 This intense radiation therapy is performed during surgery for patients who are candidates for breast-preserving surgery.
 This high-dose radiation therapy is performed during surgery to treat specific types of cancer, such as breast cancer.
-Synchronizing their procedures, a radiation oncologist applies high-dose radiation therapy while the surgeon moves or shields surrounding tissue and nearby organs.
+Synchronizing their procedures, a radiation oncologist applies high-dose radiation therapy while a surgeon moves or shields surrounding tissue and nearby organs.
 The benefit of IORT is that it spares surrounding tissue.

-Despite its name, stereotactic radiosurgery uses radiation—not surgery—to treat small cancerous tumors in the brain with precisely targeted beams of radiation.
+Stereotactic Radiosurgery (SRS)Despite its name, stereotactic radiosurgery uses radiation—not surgery—to treat small cancerous tumors in the brain with precisely targeted beams of radiation.
 This is like virtual surgery because this advanced technique can destroy a tumor with minimal effects to the surrounding brain.
-Patients undergoing this treatment do not require anesthesia and do not feel anything during treatment administration.
+People who undergo this treatment do not require anesthesia and do not feel anything during treatment administration.

 The precision comes from 3D imaging that pinpoints exact coordinates with submillimeter accuracy.
 Because of the high dosage and precision, fewer treatments are typically required and most treatments can be finished in a single session.